chimerasaurus/ioptron-python/README.md

 # ioptron-python

-This is a prototype Pythoh library for working with iOptron mounts.
+This is a prototype Python library for working with iOptron mounts.

 I am writing this to get experience with how the mount works and communicates over Serial.
 This is a heavy work in progress and is not intended for (real) use yet.
 Commands have been implemented in a way ignoring how they may be put together, though I have done some research on that topic